TusharPaliwal/student-resultcompilation-api/README.md

 # To run application locally
 `./gradlew bootRun`

-# To run all integration testcases
+# To run all unit testcases
 `./gradlew clean test`

 # Curl request for generating token.